rackerlabs/design-system/_component_design/date-picker.md

 ### Behaviors

-Ensure that the date picker supports the following behaviors.
+Ensure that the date selector supports the following user interaction behaviors:

 When the user selects a single date on the date picker:

-- Keyboard tabbing onto the input field or clicking it automatically opens the date picker.
+- The date picker opens when the user tabs onto or clicks the date input field.
-- The date can be filled in by hand, according to the format expressed in the placeholder.
+- The user can manually enter the date according to the placeholder format.
-- When the user must pick one date, the picker should have one field showing the expected date format in the placeholder.
 - Each date in the picker has a hover state, but only one date can be selected.
+- To close the date picker the user clicks off of the date picker???

 {% endcolumn %}